Maia-jp/GeneticMaze/README.md

 ### Prerequisites

-An average computer and a browser
+*An average computer
+*A browser
+*Internet connection

 ### Installing